Liveaboard Holidays In The Maldives

-An internal flight north from Male you reach Hanimaadhoo, the most northerly airport in the Maldives.
+Take an internal flight north from Male to Hanimaadhoo, the most northerly airport in the Maldives.
 From here liveaboards can dive Haa Alifu Atoll, Haa Dhaalu Atoll and Shaviyani Atoll as well as Maamakunudhoo Atoll.

-Above the Maldives' central atolls lie Lhaviyani Atoll, Raa Atoll, Noonu Atoll and Baa Atoll as well as the smaller Goidhoo Atoll.
+Above the Maldives' central atolls lies Lhaviyani Atoll, Raa Atoll, Noonu Atoll and Baa Atoll as well as the smaller Goidhoo Atoll.
 These Maldives northern atolls can be reached by liveaboards departing Male or via a short internal flight.
 Baa Atoll is particularly popular for its manta diving so many liveaboard itineraries will include this region, during manta ray season.
 If travelling from Male, liveaboards have a long channel crossing to negotiate and they will not attempt this if conditions are not favourable.

 An itinerary sailing the Maldives’ central atolls departs from Male and takes in some, but not all, of the following; North Male and South Male Atolls, Gaafaru Atoll, Felidhue Atoll (aka Vaavu Atoll), Rasdhoo and Ari Atolls.

 South of the Maldives' central atolls, the Maldives' south encompasses Meemu Atoll, North and South Nilandhe Atoll (aka Faafu Atoll and Dhaalu Atoll) and the more remote Thaa Atoll and Laamu Atoll.
 These are occasionally included in a longer duration safari starting in the Maldives central atolls.
 They are more commonly dived from a liveaboard positioned in one of these atolls with air access to and/or from your liveaboard from Male airport.

 Do keep in mind that even if a particular itinerary is confirmed, travel in the Maldives can involve some long sea passages crossing open channels.
 Attempting these will be at the discretion of the skipper who will take into account the safety of passengers, crew and vessel, as well as your diving enjoyment.

 Q: For a liveaboard in the Maldives what should I bring with me?